Innovative and personal care from two physicians

 Strong for every day living

+We’ve found that if your medical provider doesn’t understand how important movement is for your personal wellness, they simply cannot partner optimally with you.
 When we stop moving, we stop living.
 Our bodies are meant to be used and we can help prevent damage by holding onto muscle, balance, and flexibility while focusing on mental and emotional tools to keep our minds healthy too!
-We’ve found that if your medical provider doesn’t understand how important movement is for your personal wellness, they simply cannot partner optimally with you.
-Have you been told to stop your passionate activity without clear guidance on what you can do to heal?
-If so you may not be getting the best advice.
 Let us help you experience another version of care that’s tailored to you and your needs.